 Certificate in Paralegal Studies

-To receive a certificate in the program, all students must successfully complete a 24-hour curriculum while maintaining an overall “B” average and must receive a “B” or better in each required course.
+To receive a paralegal certificate, all students must successfully complete a 24-hour curriculum while maintaining an overall “B” average and must receive a “B” or better in each required course.

 |LS 5310||Introduction to the Paralegal Profession and Legal Technology||3|